ssyounge/ASIB/README.md

 Models fine-tuned with `--small_input 1` replace their conv stems for small images.
 When distilling or evaluating such checkpoints you must pass the same `--small_input 1` flag to `main.py` or `eval.py` so the architectures match.
-The flag now also configures the student Swin adapter to expect 32×32 inputs.
+The flag now also configures **all student adapters** (ResNet, EfficientNet and Swin) to expect 32×32 inputs.

 ### Teacher Fine-Tuning